jessica-nguyen-it/RHEL9-Homelab/lab-log/week12.md

 You might remember from last week that we used `sudo systemctl stop chronyd.service` to stop a service. `ss` is useful alongside that because after stopping a service, you can verify that it’s no longer listening on its port by running `sudo ss -ltunp` on top of `sudo systemctl status chronyd.service`.

-## Implementing Packet Filtering
+## Packet Filtering

 Packet filtering controls which network packets are allowed into or out of a Linux system, helping protect against unwanted or malicious traffic.
 On Red Hat–based systems, FirewallD handles this using zones, and each zone defines what traffic is allowed for the interfaces assigned to it.

 #### FirewallD Basics

-Each network interface is assigned to a specific FirewallD zone, and each zone has its own rules—for example, a wireless interface might be placed in the Drop zone to block all traffic, while a wired office interface might be placed in the Trusted zone to allow everything, and most systems default to the Public zone, which blocks all incoming connections unless explicitly allowed.
+Each network interface is assigned to a specific FirewallD zone, and each zone has its own rules—for example, a wireless interface might be placed in the Drop zone to block all traffic, while a wired office interface might be placed in the Trusted zone to allow everything.

+Most systems default to the Public zone, which blocks all incoming connections unless explicitly allowed.

 ```bash
 # Check the default zones